Employee Benefits And Compensation Ideas: A Guide

 The organization pays certain amounts of money to cover for an employee’s medical care.
 These include insurance for losses from accidents, disability, sudden death, dismemberment.
 Other types of medical care involve dental checkups, biometric screening, etc.

 The employer pays for the worker’s salary if the worker becomes disabled or is unable to work.
 An employer can provide either short-term or long-term disability insurance depending on the needs of the employee.

 Short-term covers for the employee for up to 6 months while long-term covers a worker’s lifetime’s salary.

 Organisations offering employees to pay back for their education expenses is a great employee benefits idea.
 Employees have to pay on their own before taking up a course.
 But once the course gets over, the employer decides to pay either a part or the full amount for the course.

 Refers to the discounts offered to employees on the original price of goods or services by the employer.
 These are discounts that are developed exclusively for corporate employees.
 Companies also use this method to test their products internally before launching it to the market.

 As the name suggests, these are benefits where an employee is paid even when he takes time off from work.
 An extension of this benefit is providing unlimited vacation.
 Many companies providing this benefit have seen it be the most popular benefit among their employees.
 And employees also tend to take almost the same amount of vacations as they used to earlier.

-A great employee benefits idea to add in your compensation package is providing your employees with financial security.
+A great employee benefits idea to add in your compensation package is providing your full time employees with financial security.
 These are done through various methods like pension schemes, 401(k)s and more.

 7. Paid Sick Leaves